 Early Childhood Education

-- The Non-certification option is designed for individuals who want to work in positions specific to the birth to eight years age range in childcare, HeadStart or with school-age children in after-school programs.
+- Non-certification option is designed for individuals who want to work in positions specific to the birth to eight years age range in childcare, HeadStart or with school-age children in after-school programs.

-Upon completion of the program, candidates can work in childcare centers, preschools, Head Start programs, and, if they receive the P-3 teacher endorsement, in the primary grades in public schools.
+Upon completion of the program, candidates can work in childcare centers, preschools, Head Start programs, and, if they receive the P-3 or K–8 teacher endorsement, in the primary grades in public schools.
 The course work offers a combination of theory, methods, and field experiences in a variety of early childhood settings.

 Programming and curriculum may vary by location.
 Please continue to the college page or contact Western's Early Childhood Education program in Bremerton for details.